 We are a consortium across the full spectrum of the art environment bringing together artists, artist estates, art historians, curators, advisors, dealers, commercial galleries, art-tech companies, non-profit organisations, museums, insurers, lawyers, valuation experts, collectors...

 We have joined forces to develop a universal standard enabling to attach a unique identifier to each artwork.

 We are leveraging blockchain technologies to anchor these unique identifiers in an unalterable distributed ledger and to enable the deployment of verifiable credentials.

 Ideas are easy.
 Implementing one is much harder.

-To have been involved from the very beginning of AIS, I am both proud of the collective successes to date of AIS and acutely aware of the long road ahead of us not just to introduce the right international standards globally but also to get these standards adopted for the long run.
+To have been involved from the very beginning of AIS, I am both proud of the collective successes to date of AIS and acutely aware of the long road ahead of us not just to introduce the right standards globally but also to get these standards adopted for the long run.

 I have full faith in the ongoing, extensive benefits that AIS has provided and will continue to deliver to the art world.